kwkoo/kserve-vllm/README.md

 ## Setup

-01. Provision an `AWS Blank Open Environment` in `ap-southeast-1`, create an OpenShift cluster with at least 1 `p3.8xlarge` worker node (this is needed because we are using the 34b-parameter LLaVA model)
+01. Provision an `AWS Blank Open Environment` in `ap-southeast-1`, create an OpenShift cluster with at 1 `p3.8xlarge` worker node (this is needed because we are using the 34b-parameter LLaVA model)

 	*   Create a new directory for the install files